 - Wash your hands thoroughly with soap and water for no less than 20 seconds.

-- Assemble your clean pump and parts, and inspect everything for mold or any soiling that may have taken place during storage.
-If you find any signs of mold in the tube, throw it away immediately.
+- Assemble your clean pump and parts and inspect everything for mold or soiling that may have occurred during storage.
+If you find any signs of mold in the tubing, throw it away immediately.

 After Every Use

 - Start by storing pumped milk in a collection bottle or bag.
-Seal and place a label on it indicating the date and time it was pumped.
-Immediately store the milk in a fridge, a cooler bag with ice packs in it, or the freezer.
+Seal and label it indicating the date and time it was pumped.
+Immediately store the milk in a fridge, a cooler bag with ice packs, or the freezer.

 - Use disinfectant wipes to clean the countertop, pump dials, and power switch.

-- Take apart the tubing and separate the valves, flanges, membranes and milk collection bottles.
-Basically, everything that came into contact with your breast and breast milk.
+- Take apart the tubing and separate the valves, flanges, membranes, and milk collection bottles — everything that came into contact with your breast and breast milk.

 - Use running water to remove residual milk from the parts that come into contact with your breast or breast milk.

-- Clean the parts by hand or using a dishwasher, as follows:
+- Clean the parts by hand or in a dishwasher as follows:

 1. Cleaning by Hand